 The sauce for bibimbap features the spicy Korean fermented hot pepper paste called Gochujang.
 It’s typically mixed with a little vinegar and sesame oil – sometimes sugar.
 But you can also use it straight if you like a lot of heat.

 Here’s the recipe for Korean bibimbap.
-If you make it I hope you’ll come back and let me know what you think!Print
+If you make it I hope you’ll come back to leave a rating and a comment.
+I’d love to know what you think!Print